How to Create a Wedding Seating Chart

 Kids

 If you choose to include children at your wedding reception—and many people do—it’s best to consult your parents and the kids’ parents.
 These kids are likely your cousins so you can sit them with their parents at family tables.
-Alternatively, if you have a large number of kids in attendance, consider setting up a designated kids’ table.
-Have some crafts or activities at each place to keep everyone occupied.
+Alternatively, if you have a large number of kids in attendance, consider setting up a designated kids’ table—with adult supervision, of course.
+Have some crafts, coloring pages, or activities at each place to keep everyone occupied, and appoint an older teen to keep watch.

 As you plan your wedding seating chart, there are a few considerations to keep in mind while you’re placing all of your guests for your wedding day.